 Adrienne Livingston: Director of Anti-Sex Trafficking Initiatives for World Venture, Co-Author of "Biblical Response to Sexual Exploitation"and "Girl Empowerment" curricula.
 Adrienne is from Portland, Oregon.
 She received her Bachelor’s degree in Marketing, International Business and International Studies from Oregon State University and her Master of Arts in Intercultural Studies from Western Seminary.
 She began getting involved in the Anti-Sex Trafficking movement in 2013.
 In October of 2014, she became the Global Director of Anti-Sex Trafficking Initiatives with WorldVenture.
 Adrienne works to educate the church about the issue of sex trafficking, understand how our culture contributes to this issue so they can get engaged to prevent, end the demand and take a Kingdom stance against it locally and globally.

 Angela Miller: MSC Training Coordinator, Former Assistant Dean of Women, Portland Bible College, Former Youth Pastor, Survivor Support Ministry Leader, City Bible Church.
 Angie has been mentoring youth and young adults for almost 3 decades with a focus on helping sexually abused and traumatized people find true healing, freedom, and restoration.
-In more recent years, she has felt called to focus specifically on women who have been trapped in the life of trafficking.
-She dedicates most of her free time working with the Mentor Support Collaborative, training others and helping survivors heal through the Survivor Support Ministry of City Bible Church.
-She is also on the worship team at CBC, where she takes that same passion into leading worship and supporting the worship team for its ultimate end- to enable people to draw closer to God.
-Married to her husband Rich for 30 years, her pride and joy are her two sons, daughter-in-law, and new grandson- who has her wrapped around his little finger.
+In more recent years, she felt called to focus specifically on women who have been trapped in the life of trafficking.
+She dedicates most of her free time working with the Mentor Support Collaborative, training others, and helping survivors heal through the Survivor Support Ministry of City Bible Church.
+She is also on the worship team at CBC, where she takes that same passion into leading worship and supporting the worship team for its ultimate end: to enable people to draw closer to God.
+Married to her husband Rich for 30 years, her pride and joy are her two sons, daughter-in-law, and one year old grandson- who has her wrapped around his little finger.